Deploying the NGINX Node with AWS AMI¶

 defines the filtering node monitoring service configuration -

-with the Tarantool database settings
+with the postanalytics service (wstore) settings

 You can modify the listed files or create your own configuration files to define the operation of NGINX and Wallarm.
 It is recommended to create a separate configuration file with the server